 Bill’s Behind the Lines series of 3-D assemblages, which poses screen printed letters from MPs with related imagery, brings together his activism and art.

-He designed BC photographer Chris Harris’ books Cariboo Chilcotin Coast, Flyover, Motherstone, Barkerville, Tweedsmuir, Kamloops, Spirit in the Grass – The Cariboo-Chilcotin’s Forgotten Landscape, The Bowron Lakes – A Guide to Paddling British Columbia’s Wilderness Canoe Circuit, The Bowron Lakes – A Lifetime Journey, artist Norman Yates’ bilingual book Retrospace, and Derek Evans’ Before the War.
+He designed BC photographer Chris Harris’ books Cariboo Chilcotin Coast, Flyover, Motherstone, Barkerville, Tweedsmuir, Kamloops, Spirit in the Grass – The Cariboo-Chilcotin’s Forgotten Landscape, The Bowron Lakes – A Guide to Paddling British Columbia’s Wilderness Canoe Circuit, The Bowron Lakes – A Lifetime Journey, artist Norman Yates’ bilingual book Retrospace, Derek Evans’ Before the War, and David Beaver’s Ghost Stories.
 He won an Alcuin Society Book Design award in 2009.

 Bill is a Past President of Canadian Artists Representation/ le front des artistes canadiens BC, a past Western Vice-Representative for CARFAC National, and the 2013 Recipient of CARFAC’s National Advocacy Award.
 (French version here).
 Click for his interview on CBC Radio’s North By Northwest (about 1/3 of the way in).
 He won an Award of Excellence in the 7th NBC Meshtec Tokyo International Screen Print Biennale in 2019 (Scroll down to the post “Evolution of an abstract silkscreen print” on this blog’s home page.)

 He now lives in Victoria, BC with Claire Kujundzic after 25 years in Wells in the former Catholic church they renovated as Amazing Space Studio & Gallery.